Tiger Woods Hospitalized After Car Crash, Removed By "Jaws of Life" - E! Online

 "The vehicle was traveling northbound on Hawthorne Boulevard, at Blackhorse Road, when it crashed," a tweeted statement from the department read.
 "The vehicle sustained major damage."

-The driver was later identified as Woods.
+The driver, and sole occupant of the vehicle, was later identified as Woods.
 "Mr. Woods was extricated from the wreck with the 'jaws of life' by Los Angeles County firefighters and paramedics, then transported to a local hospital by ambulance for his injuries."

+The LASD Lomita Station is investigating the incident.
+No other details have been released at this time.

+Shortly after the news broke, Golf Digest writer Daniel Rapaport shared a statement reportedly from Woods' agent Mark Steinberg.

 This story is developing…